 Productivity advice works best in the context of your personality type.

 Productivity looks different depending on our strengths.
-Advice about productivity is only good if it relates directly to what you know about your personality type, (which is why you should sign up for my Myers Briggs seminar) ”Clear your inbox” isn’t good advice for save-the-world types (INFP).
+Advice about productivity is only good if it relates directly to what you know about your personality type, (which is why you should sign up for my Myers Briggs webinar) ”Clear your inbox” isn’t good advice for save-the-world types (INFP).
 They won’t feel like they did anything.
 And the advice to delegate to get more done is only exhausting and draining for someone like my husband (ISTP), who likes the joy of doing things efficiently and doing them himself.

 So, really what I should do is pay someone to sort through my inbox.
 And now it starts to make sense that when people say to me, “I’m so surprised you answer all your own email.”